 Under the law of nations, if a sovereign did not remedy wrongs committed by its subjects, it risked becoming an accomplice in the wrongs, which could lead to international discord and strife.
 Centuries of English and American jurisprudence and laws, including the ATS, demonstrate unbroken commitment to upholding this rule.
 For example, in 1795, when faced with potential conflict with Britain, Attorney General William Bradford clearly identified the ATS as a mechanism for foreigners to sue U.S. subjects for breaching neutrality (in violation of the law of nations) on foreign territory.
+See Breach of Neutrality, 1 U.S. Op.
+Att'y Gen. 57 (1795).
 Similarly, in 1797, Attorney General Charles Lee presumed that the United States could provide a remedy in U.S. courts after its subjects violated territorial rights in Spanish Florida.
-These cases, as well as others dating to the 1600s in England, show the United States and other
+See Territorial

-&lt;sup>3 The ATS was originally enacted as part of An Act to Establish the Judicial Courts of the United States, ch.
+3 The ATS was originally enacted as part of An Act to Establish the Judicial Courts of the United States, ch.
 20, § 9, 1 Stat.
 73, 77 (1789).
 The text has not meaningfully changed, and any changes do not affect this brief's analysis.

-&lt;sup>4 In a case involving foreign defendants, Kiobel noted "that the ATS was [not] passed to make the United States a uniquely hospitable forum for the enforcement of international norms," especially for a "fledgling Republic[,] struggling to receive international recognition."
+4 In a case involving foreign defendants, Kiobel noted "that the ATS was [not] passed to make the United States a uniquely hospitable forum for the enforcement of international norms," especially for a "fledgling Republic[,] struggling to receive international recognition."
 133 S. Ct. at 1668.
 For claims against its own subjects, however, the young nation would have been expected to provide a forum for redress to align U.S. practice with that of the community of nations.

-sovereigns consistently felt obligated to offer remedies when their sovereign subjects committed law of nations violations such as piracy, breaches of neutrality or territorial rights, and, eventually, slave-trading.
+Rights-Florida, 1 U.S. Op.
+Att'y Gen. 68 (1797).
+These opinions as well as cases, including ones dating to the 1600s in England, show the United States and other sovereigns consistently felt obligated to offer remedies when their sovereign subjects committed law of nations violations such as piracy, breaches of neutrality or territorial rights, and, eventually, slave-trading.
 To interpret the ATS not to apply when a U.S. defendant commits torts in violation of the law of nations would thus contravene centuries of jurisprudence and undermine the statute's original intent and purpose.